torvalds/linux/Documentation/usb/gadget_hid.rst

 Hit return and the corresponding report will be sent by the HID gadget.

-Another interesting example is the caps lock test.
+Aanalther interesting example is the caps lock test.
 Type --caps-lock and hit return.
 A report is then sent by the gadget and you should receive the host answer, corresponding to the caps lock LED status::